8n8/bigwebthing/README.md

 ## Message formats

-## User fingerprint
+## User ID

+A user ID is a public key fingerprint.

-A user fingerprint is the first 100 bits of a slow hash of the user's signing and encryption public keys.
+The fingerprint is the first few bits of a slow hash of a concatentation of a user's public signing and encryption keys.

 The user fingerprint length is calculated as follows:

-It must be long enough that it takes too long for an adversary to generate keys that have the same user ID.
+It must be long enough that it takes too long for an adversary to generate keys that have the same user ID as someone else.
 It should be as short as possible so that it is convenient for people to read and share.

-Suppose there are around 10^11 keys on the system and an adversary is trying to find keys that have the same fingerprint as one on the system.
-The only thing they can do is keep generating keys and testing if the ID matches one on the system.
+The only thing the adversary can do is keep generating keys for a particular user and testing if the ID matches one on the system.

-Say there are 80 bits (~10^24) in a fingerprint, then it will take the adversary about 10^24 / 10^11 = 10^13 attempts to find a duplicate.

-If I use some slow hashing to generate the fingerprint so that it takes on the order of a second for each try, then 10^13 attempts will take on the order of 100,000 years of computer time.

-This sounds on the margins of safety.
-Say if there are actually 10^12 keys on the server, and the adversary can actually do 1000 tries a second.
-Then it will only take 10 years of computer time, which is sort of getting close to attackable.

-I could stick another 15 bits (~10^4) on the fingerprint, which would increase the optimistic attack time to 100000 years.
-But this is at the cost of bugging my users some more.

-In a Diceware-like system with a dictionary of about 10,000 words, a 80-bit user ID is about 6 words, but with 95 bits it is 7 words.

-6 words looks like:

-applause goatskin remark boundless everyday surprise

-7 words looks like:

-extinct womanlike generous dense quilt morality patronage

-I choose 6 words (80 bits).
+Lets say that 2^70 'fast' operations is too much for the attacker.
+Then if I make them use a slow hash in each operation, that is around 2^12 'fast' operations.
+So 2^58 'slow' operations is too much for the attacker.

+Say there are 2^40 different users, then that means the fingerprint should be 2^(58 + 40) = 2^98.

+The encoding uses a 7776 word list from the EFF, very similar to Diceware.
+So a 2^98 bit fingerprint will need 8 words, like:

+fried veal frightful untoasted uplifting carnation breezy hazy

+or

+rethink doornail refining handiness lend strainer appealing deputy

+Which is pretty long, but I suppose I'll have to live with it.

 ### Crypto API